flow2ml/Flow2ML/README.md

 ## Getting Started

-Flow2ML for Python can be installed from Source,Pypi and Docker container installation methods.
+Flow2ML for Python can be installed from Source, Pypi, and Docker container installation methods.

    ## From Source